Palaiologos: Branches of unclear descent

 The probable extinction of the senior branch of the imperial Palaiologos family at some point in the 16th century did little to stop individuals in various parts of Europe from claiming descent from the old imperial dynasty.
 The family name Palaiologos had been relatively widespread in the Byzantine Empire, and the family had been quite extensive before a branch of it acceded to the imperial throne.
 Many of the non-imperial Byzantine Palaiologoi were part of the nobility and served as generals or powerful landowners.
-In addition to the non-imperial Palaiologoi that were descendants of older collateral lines, Byzantine genealogy is also made complicated by the fact that it was common in Byzantium to adopt the family name of your spouse or mother, if that was more prestigious.
+In addition to the non-imperial Palaiologoi that were descendants of older collateral lines, Byzantine genealogy is also made complicated by the fact that it was common in Byzantium to adopt the family name of one's spouse or mother, if the name was more prestigious.

 Many Byzantine nobles found themselves in Constantinople in 1453, fighting against the Ottomans in their final attack.
-Some, such as Theophilos Palaiologos, lost their lives in the battle, whereas others were taken prisoner and executed.
+Some, such as Theophilos Palaiologos, died in the battle, whereas others were taken prisoner and executed.
 Nobles that could escape mostly did, many fleeing to the Morea where they had estates.
 There, they faced a dilemma.
 The Byzantine Empire had fallen and the rulers of the Morea, Thomas and Demetrios, appeared more interested in their own rivalry than in organizing resistance against the Ottomans.
 As such, many of them escaped into Western Europe either before or after the Morea fell in 1460.

 Many Byzantine refugees, though unrelated to the emperors, legitimately bore the name Palaiologos due to the extensive nature of the family.
 Because the name could lend whoever bore it prestige (as well as possible monetary support), many refugees fabricated closer links to the imperial dynasty.
 Many Western rulers were conscious of their failure to prevent Byzantium's fall and welcomed these men at their courts.
 The refugees were helped in that many in Western Europe would have been unaware of the intricacies of Byzantine naming customs; to Western Europeans, the name Palaiologos meant the imperial dynasty.
-Though such Palaiologoi, imperial or not, were mainly concentrated in northern Italy, such as in Pesaro, Viterbo or Venice, other Greek refugees travelled across Europe, many ending up in Rome, Naples, Milan, Paris or in various cities in Spain.
+Though such Palaiologoi, imperial or not, were mainly concentrated in northern Italy, such as in Pesaro, Viterbo, or Venice, other Greek refugees travelled across Europe, many ending up in Rome, Naples, Milan, Paris or in various cities in Spain.